Read & Rant: A Plays-In-Progress Series FAQ

 What are Athena Project’s Vision/Mission/Values?

-Athena Project envisions a world with gender equity where women’s* voices are valued and amplified in the arts.
-Our mission empowers women through the arts.
-We value: (in order)
+VISION: We envision a world with gender equity, where women’s voices are valued and amplified in the arts.
+We change the world, one paid underrepresented artist at a time.

-1) The inherent power in the artistic voices of women.
+1) The inherent power in the artistic voices of all women and underrepresented genders

 What types of plays will you accept?